RomanOrlovDev/php-docker-sandbox/README.md

 # A boilerplate to run Docker containers for PHP development

-It includes Nginx, Xdebug, Composer and PHP by itself.
+It includes Nginx, Xdebug, Composer, Git and PHP by itself.

 Run docker compose:
 ```